clearml-serving is a command line utility for model deployment and orchestration.

 - Usage Metric reporting

 CLI - Secure configuration interface for on-line model upgrade/deployment on running Serving Services

 Serving Service Task - Control plane object storing configuration on all the endpoints.
-Support multiple separated instance, deployed on multiple clusters.
+Supports multiple separate instances, deployed on multiple clusters.

 Inference Services - Inference containers, performing model serving pre/post-processing.
 Also supports CPU model inferencing.

 Serving Engine Services - Inference engine containers (e.g. Nvidia Triton, TorchServe etc.) used by the Inference Services for heavier model inference.